 New College – Kimber Wing

-The project was nominated by Oxford City Council’s Conservation Officer for an Oxford Preservation Trust Award.
+In 2019 the project was nominated for an Oxford Preservation Trust Award by Oxford City Council.
 Link to New College Living Heritage page here.

 - Oxford, UK